 Completing Your Interventional Radiology Rotations Successfully

-Anyone who says that their interventional experience was easy will probably not maximize their opportunities to learn the subspecialty.
+Anyone who says their interventional experience was easy will probably not maximize their opportunities to learn the subspecialty.
 To understand what you need to know and be successful, you should be busy in interventional radiology.
-You should actively take histories, consent patients for procedures, read up on patients/diseases, and get into as many cases as you can.
+You should actively take histories, consent patients for procedures, read up on patients/diseases, and get into as many cases as possible.
 There is no way around it.
 Experience is the crucial element of this subspecialty, and you desperately need it to succeed.
 You can not get ahead by sitting back on this rotation.
 So, take advantage of the opportunities that your residency affords you.
-Regardless of whether you go into interventional radiology as a career, this experience will go a long way to making you into a well-rounded radiologist!
+Regardless of whether you go into interventional radiology as a career, this experience will go a long way in making you a well-rounded radiologist!